shoz-f/mix_cmake/README.md

 ==> mix_cmake
 ```

-Optionaly you can include any Cmake configuration as `cmake:` attribute in project/0 list.
+Optionaly you can include some Cmake configuration as `cmake:` attribute in project/0 list.

 ```elixir:mix.exs
 def project do